oobabooga/text-generation-webui/README.md

 - Easy setup: Choose between **portable builds** (zero setup, just unzip and run) for GGUF models on Windows/Linux/macOS, or the one-click installer that creates a self-contained `installer_files` directory without affecting your system.
 - **File attachments**: Upload text files and PDF documents directly in conversations to talk about their contents.
 - **Web search**: Optionally search the internet with LLM-generated queries based on your input to add context to the conversation.
-- Advanced chat management: Edit messages, navigate between message versions (like "swipes"), and branch conversations at any point.
+- Advanced chat management: Edit messages, navigate between message versions, and branch conversations at any point.
 - Automatic prompt formatting using Jinja2 templates.
 You don't need to ever worry about prompt formats.
 - UI that resembles the original ChatGPT style.
 - Three chat modes: `instruct`, `chat-instruct`, and `chat`, with automatic prompt templates in `chat-instruct`.